The Real Cost of Running a Go-Kart Track in India

 Petrol: The Hidden Money Pit

-A single petrol kart burns through roughly 12,600 rupees in fuel per month at 20 hours of weekly operation.
-Add oil changes, consumables, and a full-time mechanic, and you are looking at 25,000 rupees per kart, per month.
+A single petrol kart burns through roughly ₹12,600 in fuel per month at 20 hours of weekly operation.
+Add oil changes, consumables, and a full-time mechanic, and you are looking at ~₹25,000 per kart, per month.

-For a 10-kart fleet, that is 2.5 lakhs monthly just to keep the lights on.
-Over two years, the total operating cost hits 81 lakhs.
+For a 10-kart fleet, that is ₹2.5 lakhs monthly just to keep the lights on.
+Over two years, the total cost of ownership comes out to ₹81 lakhs (kart investment plus running costs combined).
+Spread that across your sessions and the maintenance line alone is eating your margin.

 Electric: The Math That Changes Everything

-An electric kart costs roughly 6,600 rupees per month to operate.
+An electric kart costs roughly ₹6,500 per month to operate.
 Same 20 hours per week.
-The difference comes from three places: electricity costs a fraction of petrol, there are zero oil or consumable costs, and maintenance is cut in half.
+The difference comes from three places: electricity costs a fraction of petrol, there are zero oil or consumable costs, and maintenance labour is cut by 70%.

 Yes, the upfront cost is higher.
-A 10-kart electric fleet runs about 35 lakhs versus 21 lakhs for petrol.
-But by month 8, the total cost of ownership crosses over.
+A 10-kart Formula-Zero fleet runs about ₹36 lakhs vs ₹21 lakhs for petrol.
+But by month 3, the running-cost savings have already paid back the upfront switch premium.
 After that, electric saves you money every single day.

 The Two-Year Picture

-Petrol fleet: 81 lakhs total cost.
-Electric fleet: 50.8 lakhs total cost.
-That is 30.2 lakhs saved in two years.
-With the same karts, same track, same customers.
+Petrol fleet: ₹81 lakhs total cost of ownership.
+Electric fleet: ₹21 lakhs total running cost (₹50.8L all-in including kart amortisation).
+That is ₹30 lakhs saved in two years on a 10-kart fleet, same track, same customers.

 The question is not whether electric is cheaper.
 It is.
 The question is how long you want to keep paying the difference.